 Venturing beyond the main viewing point to One Man’s Pass is strictly for the experienced hiker.
-On a clear day you can enjoy astounding views of Sligo, Leitrim and even the the mountains of Mayo.
+On a clear day, you can enjoy astounding views of Sligo, Leitrim and even the mountains of Mayo.

 Truly awe-inspiring, the passage tomb at Newgrange hails from the Stone Age and was built some 5200 years ago, predating the Pyramids and Stonehenge by some 500 years.
 Measuring 85 meters in diameter and 13.5 meters high it is surrounded by 97 kerbstones bearing stunning examples of megalithic art.

 The passage and chamber are aligned with the rising sun at the Winter Solstice on 21 December when they are spectacularly illuminated.
 A stunning feat of ancient engineering!